data-to-insight/ssd-data-model/README.md

 [$] pip install poetry
 ```

 The python tools(.py) are in [tools](./tools/) folder.
 To run them, right click on the file and select 'run in terminal' or type filename on the commandline.
-This will only work if the setup.sh file has been already run to installed the needed dependencies.
+This will only work if the setup.sh file has been already run to install the needed dependencies.